CognitiveScale/cortex-enterprise/README.md

 NOTE: The same Resource Group must be used to create the DNS zone (above) and in the Configuration Setup for the deployment (below).

-## Configure Cortex Dedicate Instance
+## Configure Cortex Dedicated Instance

 1. Login to your Azure Marketplace subscription and go to [CognitiveScale Cortex Cognitive Platform][0613da0c]
 2. Click CREATE.